supersjellie/openhab-nibe-heatpump/README.md

 4. Now change from the GUI config to the code tab
 5. Replace code with the heatpump_rule yaml in folder rules
 6. save it
+7. edit it
+8. change groupname var to your equipment group (look for: var group="NibeF1145")
+9. change openhabUrl var to your openHAB root url (look for: var openHabUrl="http://hal9000:8080")
+10. save it

 ## Widget usage/configuration
 1. Add a new widget to your dashboard/page